 Craving Fatty foods - Get your EFA's

-I find that if I drink a protein shake with some flaxseed oil and coconut oil, any cravings disappear almost immediately.
+You'll find that if you drink a protein shake with some flaxseed oil and coconut oil, any cravings disappear almost immediately.

-Now that you understand a good diet and supplementation, I'll add that I recommend to cleanse your face twice a day: in the morning and the evening with a natural face cleanser.Applying Benzoyl Peroxide (Dan's product is good) or Salicylic acid can speed up the healing process.
+Now that you understand a good diet and supplementation, I'll add that I recommend to cleanse your face twice a day: in the morning and the evening with salycilic acid.
+Also applying benzyl peroxide (Dan's product is good) or salycilic acid toner can help speed up the healing process.

 Feel free to ask any questions.